 Born into a show business family, Nelsen was already a professional musician at 15.
 A true "Blues Journeyman" Nelsen earned his stripes playing tough, gritty joints and taverns of the East Coast Blues Circuit.
-He shared the stage, and opened shows for such greats as Muddy Waters, James Cotton, Matt "Guitar" Murphy and Johnny Winter.
+He opened for and shared the stage with such greats as Muddy Waters, James Cotton, Matt "Guitar" Murphy and Pine Top Perkins.
 Inspired by these legends, Nelsen developed a melodic driving style on both guitar and harmonics.
 A world class blues vocalist, Nelsen's voice is truly an expressive instrument.
 Striking the right balance of torment, and tenderness so essential to this style.

 Nelsen recorded his first solo album “Blues Got A Hold On Me” with J Bird Records in 1999.
 Strong local sales and southern air play got him a deal for his second album with then fledgling label Hot Rod Records.
 Recording the basic tracks in LA and flying to Austin to put the finishing touches on the record with some of Austin’s hottest session slingers.
 Jack Of All Trades was released to rave reviews in 2003.